- A total-package small crossover

 The 2020 Subaru Crosstrek is a small crossover with big ambitions.
 It wants to help owners conquer all their outdoorsy pursuits yet still fit in around town and not needlessly suck up gas like its larger counterparts.
 Noble, right?

-Redesigned in 2018, the 2020 Crosstrek gets more standard active safety technology when equipped with a continuously variable transmission (CVT) for $1,350 more than the 6-speed manual.
+Redesigned in 2018, the 2020 Crosstrek gets more standard active safety technology when equipped with a continuously variable automatic transmission (CVT) for $1,350 more than the 6-speed manual.
 It’s odd the manual is still offered, but it might draw some of the few remaining self-reliant manual purists.

 The 2020 Crosstrek rates 5.8 out of 10 for good overall value, excellent safety scores, around-town handling and off-road capability.
 It is underpowered on highway passing moves, but the stepped gearing feel and available paddle shifters of the CVT helps address that.
 (Read more about how we rate cars.)